 Eventually the path emerges onto Johanna Beach, where we walk along one of Australia’s best beaches with superb views and enormous crashing surf.
-From Johanna Beach the path heads through rolling hills inland, where you can expect to see Eastern Grey Kangaroos, towards Milanesia Gate.
+From Johanna Beach the path heads through rolling hills inland, where you can expect to see Eastern Grey Kangaroos, towards Milanesia Track.

 Day 5: Milanesia Track to Moonlight Head

 The first highlight today is Milanesia Beach, which is one of those secret beaches not many people get to.
 The track then cuts through and alternates between farmland and isolated beach and sea cliffs with a roller coaster of ups and downs to reach Ryan’s Den.
 From here you’ll have breathtaking views all the way back to Cape Otway and west to Cape Volney.

 From Ryan’s Den the trail then continues through coastal forests over Cape Volney towards Moonlight Head.
 We finish today with a steep but rewarding climb up to Moonlight Head.